Alex0vSky/TinySynapticsScroll/README.md

 The testing process is implemented through CI gitgub actions.
 Code verification aka StaticAnalysis and code metrics is implemented through CI gitgub actions.

+CI gitgub actions uses:
+running tests based on google-test, a modified version of the smalti/gmock-win32 library is also used;
+releases of OpenCppCoverage/OpenCppCoverage to get code coverage with tests, in the form of html;
+py junitparser to combine junit test reports into one file;
+fork repo burlachenkok/gtest_report updated to work with Python3 to get html from junit reports;
+py metrixpp to get code metrics;
+cpplint releases to bring code style closer to GoogleStyle;
+cppcheck releases to statically analyze the code for errors.

 Building the project and tests from the source code requires the presence of the Microsoft Visual Studio 2019 Community, and using *.sln and *.vcxproj project files.